findCarolinaCosta/project-trybewarts/README.md

 Delete the .git folder to start with a new history.

 ## Project report
+- Project made in pair
-Project carried out to fix what I learned about forms, is not yet fully finalized.
+- Project carried out to fix what I learned about forms, is not yet fully finalized.